magicalyak/ansible-tower/README.md

 So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`

+* `-t` - tty allocated for logging to work.
 * `--cap-add=SYS_ADMIN` - This is needed for systemd to work usually.
 * `-p 8080:8080` - Uses port 8080 for the Tower API, **required**.
 * `-p 443:443` - Uses port 443 for the Tower UI, **required**.
-* `-v /certs` - Certificate and license file location
+* `-v /certs` - Certificate and license file location **requires files from Setup below**.
-* `-v /var/lib/postgresql/9.4/main` - Database Folder to preseve data across container upgrades (this may not be working)
+* `-v /var/lib/postgresql/9.4/main` - Database Folder to preseve data across container upgrades

 It is based on centos7, for shell access whilst the container is running do `docker exec -it ansible-tower /bin/bash`.